skofic/data-dictionary-management/docs/chr_VarCrownHeight.md

 ------
-#### Basal crown height variance
+#### Crown length variance

 ------
-###### The variance of the vertical distance from ground level to the lowermost point on the main stem where the tree crown starts across all measured trees.
+###### The variance of the crown lenght across all measured trees

 ------
-The variance of the values of height of the base of the tree crown across 10 individual adult dominant/co-dominant trees sampled either inside or in the vicinity of the circular plot with a radius of 15 m, which is representative of the GCU.
+The variance of the values of  the crown lenght across 10 measured adult dominant or co-dominant trees sampled either inside or in the vicinity of the representative circular plot with a radius of 15 m.
+The crown lenght is calculated from the [total height] value subtracted from the [Basal crown height] value.
+It corresponds to the healthy and functional green crown envelope lenght.

-The tree crown corresponds to the healthy and functional green crown envelope.
-Different criteria have to be taken into account: sanitary and continuity between the lower and upper branches.
-So that, the base of the tree crown could correspond to the first living branch or could start upper of the first living branch.